zzzzzzzzjj/MAVEN/README.md

-# **"MAVEN: A Macro-Societal Value Evaluation Framework of Multimodal Content with Compact Aligned Evaluators"**
+# **MAVEN: A Macro-Societal Value Evaluation Framework of Multimodal Content with Compact Aligned Evaluators**

 ## 📖 Overview